 Caine Creek FSR Turnoff to Teapot Mountain Trailhead

-8. Here is that parking area by the trailhead, which begins on the left side of the photo.
-Pit toilet (not pictured) is on the right side.
+8. Here is that parking area by the trailhead, which is side of the photo.
+A pit toilet is on the right side.
 Parking at Teapot Mountain Trailhead North of Prince George British

-9. And off we go.
-Teapot Mountain trail starts benignly enough.
+9. Off we go.
+Teapot Mountain Trail starts benignly enough.
 The biggest concern was aggressive mosquitoes, spoiled by two-legged meals coming to their 'hood with regular frequency.